Lennox Lewis: Early career

 Having achieved his goal, Lewis declared himself a professional and moved back to his native England.
 He claimed he had always considered himself British, but one article reported that many British fans regarded him as "a Canadian at heart and a Briton for convenience."
 In 2015 Lewis explained "When I turned pro, I had to go to the United Kingdom in order to pursue my career.
 The infrastructure to develop boxers wasn't in Canada then."

 Lewis signed with boxing promoter Frank Maloney and his early professional career was filled with knockouts of journeymen, as well as fighters such as Osvaldo Ocasio.

+British, Commonwealth and European champion

 After he signed with American promoter Main Events, he won the European heavyweight title in 1990 against Frenchman Jean Maurice Chanet.
 In his next fight in March 1991, Lewis won the British title against undefeated, world-ranked Gary Mason, and in April 1992 won the Commonwealth title against Derek Williams.
 Lewis was a top-five world heavyweight, and during this period he also defeated former WBA heavyweight champion Mike Weaver, 1984 Olympic Gold medalist Tyrell Biggs, former world cruiserweight title holders Glenn McCrory and trial horses Levi Billups and Mike Dixon.

-WBC heavyweight champion

 On 31 October 1992, Lewis knocked out Canadian Donovan "Razor" Ruddock in two rounds for the number one contender's position in the WBC rankings.
 It was Lewis's most impressive win to date and established him as one of the world's best heavyweights.
 Sportscaster Larry Merchant declared, "We have a great new heavyweight."

+First reign as WBC heavyweight champion

 The win over Ruddock made Lewis the mandatory challenger for Riddick Bowe's heavyweight championship.
 Bowe held a press conference during which he threw his WBC title belt in a rubbish bin, relinquishing it to avoid a mandatory defence against Lewis.
 On 14 December 1992, the WBC declared Lewis its champion, making him the first world heavyweight titleholder from Britain in the 20th century.

 Lewis defended the belt three times, defeating Tony Tucker, whom he knocked down for the first time in Tucker's career, and Frank Bruno and Phil Jackson by knockout.
 The Lennox Lewis vs. Frank Bruno fight was the first time two British-born boxers fought for a version of the world heavyweight title in the modern era.